 Before the Google mobile-first indexing rule, it was a common thing to hide mobile content.
 If you developed your website after 2020, you shouldn’t be concerned about this issue.
 Otherwise, check if web crawlers can properly load all resources even on smartphones.

 What is true for desktop remains valid for mobile… with higher constraints.
-Overall, the quickest the loading time, the better.
+Overall, the quicker the loading time, the better.
 Online users may accept a loading time of up to 2 seconds on computers.
 On mobile, you must target under 1 second.

 Your website must have a mobile-friendly UX.
 Your graphic designers may not appreciate this rule, as mobile devices are technically much more limited than desktops (screen size, interactivity, user interface, etc.).
 Unfortunately, there is no choice.
-Make your mobile version easy to read & navigate or accept to lose potential leads.
+Make your mobile version easy to read and navigate or accept to lose potential leads.

 Fix Your Website for Mobile SEO

 The audit gives you the keys to roadmap your mobile SEO fixes.
-Once you understand the gaps between what you have & how it should be, you can proceed with the website’s technical implementations.
+Once you understand the gaps between what you have and how it should be, you can proceed with the website’s technical implementations.